eloqute/api_v2/README.md

  - An OpenAPI spec for the project lives in `api_spec/`, this is the canonical version.
 Any new feature requests should start with a change to this (in a PR).
 This is used to generate acceptance tests which live in `test/acceptance`
  - source code in in `src/`, builds go in `dist/`.
 DB migrations and seeds go in `migrations/` and `seeders/` respectively.
  - `src/index.js` is the main entry point, this loads the app frmo `app.js` and runs it. `app.js` basically sandwiches together routes and middleware from elsewhere.
- - each RESTful route has its own router in `src/routes`, these hand off to `models` and `validators` where needed, and ideally should be kept as thin as possible.
+ - each RESTful route has its own router in `src/routes`, these hand off to other objects to do the majority of their work, and should be kept as thin as possible.
+The other types of objects you will encounter are listed below -  a quick skim of the existing routes (`user` and `book` in particular should give you an idea of how they're used).
+   - `models` which encapsulate an entity and its relationships it's representation as a response in the API, and it's Sequelize ORM representation.
+   - `repositories` which encapsulate queries for semantically meaningful collections of models
+   - `validators` which perform validation on user input and provide useful error messages if needed
+   - `middleware` which sits in the express request chain and performs some action before yielding to the `route`.
+The most useful of these is `loadAndAuthorizeResource` which is responsible for loading the requested resource and assuring that the currently logged in user (if there is one) is authorized to access it, according to the provided `policy`.

  - We're currently running ESLint with a slightly tweaked AirBNB style guide to enforce consistent coding style.
 I go back and forth on the value of these things so maybe it might disappear at some point, although currently I think the value outweighs the pain.
 If any rules in particular get annoying, we can disable them.

  ## Other useful commands: